 Career Change Reflection

-Secondly, you need to find the actual career titles that fit your passion.
-If you love doodling, you would write down artist, computer illustrator and cartoonist.
+Next, you need to find the actual career titles that fit your passion.
+If you love doodling, you would write down artist, computer illustrator, and cartoonist.

 The job/career titles are just a jumping off point for further study.
 Folks who are transitioning out of a field into a new one (e.g., from medicine to art) will have more work to do.
 A career counselor and professional resume writer can help you match your skills to the types of careers that will utilize them.

-Thirdly, you've undoubtedly heard the phrase "transferable skills."
-Start recording every skill you've ever used, whether as a stay-at-home parent, as a hobbyist or in a corporate suite.
-Some of the skills you might discount or ignore may be the very ones that hold the keys to your brilliant new career.
+You've undoubtedly heard the phrase "transferable skills."
+Start recording every skill you've used, whether as a stay-at-home parent, as a hobbyist, or in a corporate suite.
+Some of the skills you might tend to discount or ignore may be the very ones that hold the keys to your brilliant new career.